GenderSci Lab Affiliates

 Co-Director of Engaged Communications

-Marina DiMarco is an Assistant Professor in the Department of Philosophy & Religion at Northeastern University.
+Marina DiMarco is an Assistant Professor in the Department of Philosophy at Washington University in St. Louis.
 She works on the ethics, epistemology, and politics of the health and life sciences.
 She is especially interested in big data biology, biotechnology, and biosocial science.

 Meg Perret (she/her)